joelacus/deluge-web-dark-theme/README.md

 # Deluge Web UI Dark Theme + Responsive Mobile UI
 A modern dark theme for Deluge Web UI with custom accent colours and updated icons.

+Different coloured rows depending on the torrent state.
+(Colours can be customised or disabled).

 Automatically uses an optimised view for mobile devices with small screens.

 Works with [Deluge 2](#deluge-2), [Deluge 1.3](#deluge-1), [Docker](#deluge-docker), [TrueNAS](#deluge-truenas), and [Windows](#windows).